nish-d/vicky002.github.io/_posts/2016-05-02-getting-started-with-open-source.md

 Hello!

-After few, <a href="http://eulercoder.me/tags/#personal" target="_blank">Love, life and personal articles</a>, this is the time to write some technical stuff.
+After a few, <a href="http://eulercoder.me/tags/#personal" target="_blank">Love, life and personal articles</a>, it's time to write some technical stuff.
 After my post on <a href="http://eulercoder.me/2016/03/01/Competitive-Programming-or-Development-which-one-to-choose/" target="_blank">Competitive programming or open source development which one to choose?</a>, I received so many emails asking How to start with open source.
 I wanted to write about this since a very long time so as the title suggests, this blog post is for beginners who want to work on their own projects or contribute to other open source projects. **This is going to be a long post so grab some snacks, take a notebook and make a note of points that you think may help in the future.**

 Before we start, Don't think about: